legowerewolf/AO3-themes/readme.md

 It'll look something like this:

 **A/N:** This work relies on a skin to make it look better.
 Enable the skin by clicking here: [[Enable work skin]](?style=creator).

+## Tips

+* Any HTML not in a `<p>` or `<div>` tag will get wrapped in a `<p>` tag by the Archive's HTML sanitizer.
+Images and other elements should get wrapped in a `<div>` for the formatting to apply properly.

+* If you want only a subset of these features, you will need to copy and paste from the .css files in the appropriate subdirectories.